 Branchville Borough Historical Society meetings are held at the Branchville Borough Hall at 34 Wantage Avenue.

 Notices of the meetings are mailed to all members, posted in the Branchville Post Office, and announced in the New Jersey Herald on Sunday the week before the meeting and again on Sunday of the week of the meeting.

-To donate or loan any items to the museum, please contact Brad Heinke to arrange for drop off directly to him.
+To donate or loan any items to the museum, please contact Debbie Anderson to arrange for drop off.
 Please do not leave items with anyone at the Branchville Borough Hall.

 The Historical Society Museum is open on the third Sunday of each month from 1 PM to 3 PM.
 The Annual Easter Egg Hunt, sponsored by the Historical Society, is held on Good Friday.

 For information, please contact H. Lee Doremus at (973) 948-5439.

 Flower and Beautification Fund

 The Cemetery Association has established a flower and beautification fund and is seeking donations to enhance and beautify the cemetery.
 We need volunteers to help with general maintenance and to water flowers in the cemetery.
 If you can help, please contact (973)948-5439.